danielforgacs/PhanGhon/README.md

 ## ToDo:

 - sphinx docs
-- more testing
+- more testing, QA
-- OAuth with google
+- CI/CD

-- docker & compose setup
+## Improvement:

-- deployment
+- performance test queries
+- the secrets should be stored better